 Lin sensed the change in Asami's physiology, the way her breathing hastened and her face flushed around the hairline and ears.

-"You have a few options at this point," Aunt Katara continued.
+"You have a few options at this point," Katara continued.
 "You can carry the baby and raise it yourself.
 You can carry the baby and give it to someone else to raise.
-I can end your pregnancy and restore your menses.
+I can end your pregnancy and restore your cycle-either today, or tomorrow, or some other day in the next, oh, five or six weeks.
 Each choice will be difficult in its own way, and they will all hurt some now and some later, to varying degrees."

 Asami didn't say anything.

-Aunt Katara had always said that a lot of times, people needed an open ear more than a healing hand.
+Katara had always said that most times, people needed an open ear more than a healing hand.
 When Lin had been younger, that had seem stupid, a waste of time.
-She wasn't so sure about that anymore.
+It made more sense in adulthood.

 "I don't feel like I really have options anymore," Asami admitted.
 "I'm completely alone in the world with no money, no home, and no prospects.
 I'm not even sure how I'm going to take care of myself, let alone a baby."